Blue Lagoon

 But quarries offer even more: former excavations - such as the one between Beckum and Neubeckum - can be used for business and housing, local recreation and agriculture, leisure and nature.
 The city of Beckum has been aware of its responsibility for decades and has always sought cooperation with the local cement industry in order to jointly develop a coordinated concept for subsequent use.
 This so-called overall recultivation plan was then the basis for the further development of the excavation areas.

-Quarries occupy 15 per cent of the area
+Quarries take up 15 per cent of the area

-This strategy has worked well since 1980.
-As requirements and environmental conditions continued to develop (for example, the need for agricultural land in former quarries was declining, but the need for local recreation and nature conservation areas increased sharply), the plan was revised in 2000 together with many stakeholders.
+This strategy has proven its worth since 1980.
+As requirements and environmental conditions continued to develop (for example, the need for agricultural land in former quarries declined, but the need for local recreation and nature conservation areas increased significantly), the plan was revised in 2000 together with many stakeholders.

 Limestone is still being quarried in the Phoenix quarry